marknelsonengineer/empire/DESIGN.md

 `consteval` Declares a function or template to produce a compile time constant expression.
 It forces calls to happen at compile-time.
 `constinit` Initializes a static variable at compile time.
 It does not imply `const` nor `constexpr`.

+when I consider using the persistence model for holding configuration, here are my thoughts:
+  - Consideration:  Use it as the master for config.
+Users would modify the persisted files and then Empire imports it.
+    - Decision:  The persistence model does not store key-value pairs.
+I considered the persistence model for holding configuration.
+The problem is that the model does not store key-value pairs.
+Positional information in the model is implied by source order.
+Therefore, users have no idea what they are configuring.

 I'm going to explore the persistence model before looking into Boost Program Options.
 Maybe we can get away with using persistence for config.

+Options come in 2 flavors:
+1. Compiled into the code (most of them - for efficiency)
+2. Runtime options

+Config flyweight??
+A configuration has
+A type
+Int, float, double, bool,
+Min and max values
+Validator
+Group
+Long description
+A config key
+Should return in reference to the configured item
+Is settable/resettable from a test
+Should have a default value